cypress-io/cypress-documentation/source/api/cypress-api/config.md

 Cypress runs each spec file in isolation: the browser is exited between specs.
 Configuration changed in one spec won't be visible in other specs.
 {% endnote %}

+{% note warning Note %}
+Not all config values can be changed at all times.
+See {% url Notes #Notes %} below for details.
+{% endnote %}

 # Syntax

 ```javascript